-- 1. Release tension from draper with quick release tension lever. - 2.
+- 1. Relieve the draper tension using the quick release lever. - 2.
 Mark hydraulic hoses on draper motor.
 Remove hoses.
-Insert plugs into hoses and caps on the motor to reduce oil loss and to prevent contamination. - 3.
-Remove the lock nuts and bolts from the motor mounting flange. - 4.
-Pull motor, and drive roller out of deck. - Check the bearing in the end of the roller, and remove any build up of material on the roller.
+Insert plugs into hoses and caps on the motor to reduce oil loss and to prevent contamination. - Remove the lock nuts that secure the motor onto the motor plate.
+It is not necessary to remove the adjuster bolt from the motor plate. - 4.
+Pull the motor with drive roller through the hole in the motor plate. - 5.
+Check bearing in end of roller, and remove any build up of material on roller.